 Personalize Your Customer Experience

 Technology has developed to the point where even small and mid-sized businesses can use analytics and data mining to understand their customers better.
-Industries as niche as accounting are using business intelligence to not only customize their reports to stakeholders, they are using BI to streamline processes.
+Industries as niche as accounting are using business intelligence to customize their reports to stakeholders; they use BI to streamline processes.
 Take a page from their ledgers and use BI of your own to create streamlined, custom marketing strategies for your customers.

 Crank Up that Customer Service